 Civilize It: Dignity Beyond the Debate

 A divided country.
 Fights at the dinner table.
 Political vitriol.
-What does it mean to love our neighbors in the midst of such a climate?
-The U.S. bishops’ have responded to that question with Civilize It, a campaign that invites Catholics to model civility, love for neighbor, and respectful dialogue in the 2020 campaign season.
-The year-long campaign began Nov.
-3, 2019.
+Whether it’s a presidential election year or not, what does it mean to love our neighbors in the midst of such a climate?
+The U.S. bishops’ have responded to that question with Civilize It, a campaign that invites Catholics to model civility, love for neighbor, and respectful dialogue.
 Learn more, sign the #CivilizeIt pledge.

 Sign up for Action Alerts, contact your members of Congress, sign up for text alerts to stay up-to-date on current religious freedom issues or subscribe to the USCCB’s “Free to Serve” monthly e-newsletter on the USCCB website.